100 Notable alumni of

 -

-Joanne Dawn Coburn is a British journalist with BBC News, a regular presenter of Politics Live (and formerly also Sunday Politics along with Andrew Neil) and previously had special responsibility for BBC Breakfast.
-She is a former BBC political correspondent for London, who covered the 2000 London Mayoral election.
+Joanne Dawn Coburn is a British journalist who works for Times Radio.
+She has spent most of her career with BBC News, having been a regular presenter of Politics Live (and at one time also of Sunday Politics along with Andrew Neil).
+She was previously a political correspondent for BBC Breakfast and is also a former BBC political correspondent for London, who covered the 2000 London Mayoral election.

 -